-The Conni Ingallina Spring 2021 Intern will receive complimentary PCFR membership for the entire year, the opportunity to participate in PCFR’s Reading Group, paid materials for the Foreign Policy Association’s Great Decisions program (March-December 2021), and an exclusive invitation to the Sedona Forum, the McCain Institute’s annual, high-level gathering of national and international leaders.
+The Conni Ingallina Fall 2021 Intern will receive complimentary PCFR membership for the entire year and the opportunity to participate in PCFR’s Reading Group and Great Decisions program.

 The Conni Ingallina Internship will provide undergraduate students in the Phoenix metropolitan area the opportunity to participate at the forefront of Arizona’s premier foreign relations organization.
 Student interns will gain hands-on, real-world experiences through projects that directly impact PCFR’s members, programs, development and marketing efforts.